SourLemonJuice/ipapi-agent/README.md

 *single*: only use your only one upstream or the first one in the list.

-*random*: randomly choice upstream from your upstream list, per-request applied.
+*random*: randomly choice upstream from the upstream list, per-request applied.

-*rotated*: regularly rotate the upstream from your upstream list.
-The interval time can be set with `rotated_interval` below.
+*rotated* (unstable): keep rotating the upstream from the upstream list.
+The interval time can be set with `rotated_interval` below.\
+Note, interval time is kind of like a minimal gap of the upstream renewal.
+The timer will only restarted after a user request.

 > [!NOTE]
 > Whatever the mode of selection, the cache system will not be affected at all.\